Flat whites and lattes: two delicious espresso beverages that have been enjoyed for a long time, yet remain often confused for one another.

 A flat white is usually made with steamed whole milk that has been aerated into a “microfoam” consistency, meaning that the foam bubbles are extremely small and, in turn, give the flat white its signature smooth texture.

-A latte is usually made with steamed milk that isn’t aerated as much as it is for a flat white, giving it a creamier texture than a flat white.
+A latte is typically made with steamed milk that is not as aerated as it is for a flat white, resulting in a creamier texture than a flat white.
 It does, however, come with a larger amount of foam on top.

-On the flat white, the milk foam is easily drinkable, and I find that you don’t need to stir it before drinking.
+On the flat white, the milk foam is easily drinkable, and I find that it doesn't need to be stirred before drinking.

 What is the flavor difference between a flat white and a latte?